mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     No, but you can try to use the post-processing function of a `$MAP_SRC$` macro.

+!!! question "How do reference reduction rules work?"

+    They are useful if you want to manipulate references during generation without manipulating nodes themselves.
+Usually you transform node A into a new node B with a reduction rule and then you set B’s references in that rule.
+But sometimes you don’t need to transform A into anything.

+    {{ answer_by('sergej-koscejev') }}

+!!! question "How can you prioritize reduction rules in the generator?"

+    The standard way to prioritize a set of rules is to put it into a separate mapping configuration and specify in the generator priorities tab that it should run before the main config.

 ## How to Generate XY

 The official documentation provides a lot of information about generator and the MPS samples contain good examples for generators.
 This